Sorry, you need to enable JavaScript to visit this website.

 i.
 Traineeships

 Traineeships have become an increasingly important way for young people to gain work experience and enter the labour market.
 Through the implementation of MT’s Youth Guarantee, Malta boasts of an effective service which is highly personalised and appropriate to the concerned individual through the extensive and effective profiling which is carried out.
-One of the schemes under the Youth Guarantee umbrella is the NEETs Activation Scheme II.
+One of the Youth Guarantee umbrella schemes is the NEETs Activation Scheme II.
 The NEET Activation Scheme II offers tailor-made interventions to youths facing difficulties affecting their work integration prospects.
 There are three phases to the scheme.
 The initial phase is individual profiling of participants.
 The second phase is a 240 hours work placement either in a simulated or actual work place and the third phase consists of a traineeship whereby participants will be able to put into practice what they have learnt during the previous two phases.

 As indicated above, the NEET Activation Scheme II offers a portal for those youths who would like to engage in traineeships by means of collaboration and effective partnerships with employers.
 Jobsplus liaises with these employers in order to build customer relationships and find placements.
 What is crucial here is an effective line of communication with employers and also with other stakeholders to guarantee assistance which is personalised to individual needs and well-functioning partnerships.
 Furthermore, the Employer Relations Unit, within Jobsplus, is set to assist employers in all matters pertaining to the entity and offers one-to-one meetings.
 During these meetings, employers are informed about all relevant Jobsplus services.
 The unit assists employers in the filling of vacancies online and applications for Jobsplus scheme including the Traineeship scheme.
 In Addition Jobsplus also participates in different national fairs to promote its services.
 Apart from social media marketing, from time to time these initiatives are promoted on newspapers, magazines, through radio and television interviews, automailers and employment and career fairs.